Sateeshreddy1426/Lead-Generation-Tool/README.md

 # Lead-Generation-Tool

+Lead Generation Scraper

+Overview

+This project is a web scraping tool designed to extract business leads from websites.
+It collects company details such as names, emails, phone numbers, and addresses from a given URL.
+The extracted data can be used for lead generation and business outreach.

+Features

+Scrapes company details from a given webpage

+Extracts emails, phone numbers, and addresses using regex

+Filters and removes duplicate entries

+Saves extracted data into structured formats

+Can be extended for CRM integration or automation

 # Lead Generation Scraper

 A tool to scrape company details (name, address) and contacts (emails, phone numbers) from a URL, outputting results in CSV format.
 Built for the Caprae Capital AI-Readiness Pre-Screening Challenge.